functional-art/functional-art.github.com/2019/index.md

 ### Finances

-The performance evening will be free entry, although tickets will be limited.
-Unfortunately we are not able to offer an artist fee.
-In order to support broad participation we are able to offer the following, thanks to the support of ICFP and its sponsors.

-* If you are an independent artist performing in the evening, but not presenting a paper during the daytime workshop, we are able to offer free registration to the workshop, and may also be able to support inland travel expenses in some circumstances.

-* If you do not fit the description of "independent artist who is not presenting a paper at the workshop", but would nonetheless have financial difficulty attending, there is still the opportunity to apply for conference "PAC" funds.
+If you would have financial difficulty attending, you can apply for conference "PAC" funds.

-Please get in touch for more information in either case.
+Please get in touch for more information.

 ### Questions